 In Florida, we don’t have forests as they do up north.
 Instead, our natural foliage tends more toward the jungle, with dense, thick foliage that forces the shrubbery underneath to either grow wide leaves to catch what little light there is or yield its way to the weeds.

-Many plants can’t get sufficient light under thickly shaded trees.
+Many plants can’t take in sufficient light under thickly shaded trees.
 However, with proper affordable tree trimming in Coconut Grove, our arborists can trim away certain branches to give the plants underneath sufficient light to grow and thrive.

 Another one of the more common activities, if you have a tree in your yard, you might need a removal service.

 Removing a tree is hard work, and you need a team that is dedicated, thorough, and will not leave a stump in the ground or fell your tree in the wrong way.
-Cutting down a tree is often a strategic activity, as you need to be sure that you will not endanger your house or anything underneath.
+Tree removal is often a strategic activity.
+You need remain sure that you will not endanger your house or anything underneath.

 Our team of experts can find the best way to remove a tree from your yard without harming your house or leaving any other ugly eyesores, like a stump, for you to deal with.
-This is especially necessary after a tropical storm or hurricane when felled trees are most common.
+This remains especially necessary after a tropical storm or hurricane with felled trees most common.

 Though trees might feel like the most low-maintenance of plants, that’s not the case.
 Trees, like most of the plants in your yard, need upkeep.
 Part of this upkeep is pruning.